Let's discuss

 Not everyone was in agreement with Kuster’s position.
 Below is an extract from the discussion:

 “They could inform themselves.
-But do they?” asked Sandro Lüscher.
+But do theyexternal link?” asked Sandro Lüscher.

-"I think the problem is rather that the (issues voted on) do not affect them, as opposed to foreign nationals living in Switzerland,” replied Min Li Marti.
+"I think the problem is rather that the (issues voted on) do not affect them, as opposed to foreign nationals living in Switzerlandexternal link,” replied Min Li Marti.

-Daniel C. Rohr wrote: “But should they also pay into the state pension plan, be taxed at source and pay other taxes?”
+Daniel C. Rohr wrote: “But should they also pay into the state pension plan, be taxed at source and pay other taxesexternal link?”

-Kuster was asked on SwissCommunity, the chat site set up for Swiss abroad: “Maybe the Swiss abroad are influenced less by campaigns?”
+Kuster was asked on SwissCommunity, the chat site set up for Swiss abroad: “Maybe the Swiss abroad are influenced less by campaignsexternal link?”

-And it was pointed out to him: “Votes differ, (depending on different divides) urban/rural, young/old, French/German, education level… who shouldn’t be allowed to vote?”
+And it was pointed out to him: “Votes differ, (depending on different divides) urban/rural, young/old, French/German, education level… who shouldn’t be allowed to vote?”external link

 And Manuela Schiller – presumably someone holding Italian citizenship as well as Swiss, wrote: “I ask myself each time when I receive (voting) documentation from the Italian consulate, ‘does this affect me?’
-Yes and no.”
+Yes and no.”external link

 What do you think?
 Let us know in the section for the comments below.